10 Items to Pack for a Road Trip with Your Dog: Essentials for a Pawsome Adventure

 Health Check-Up

-If your dog isn’t used to long car rides, you might discuss anti-anxiety or motion sickness medication.
-It’s always better to be safe and prepared.
+If your dog isn’t used to long rides, ask about anti-anxiety or motion sickness meds.
+Better to be prepared than scrambling later.

 Ensuring Your Dog’s Comfort